 The appeal as an outsider for hiking this trail is that it's fairly short.
 Standing at ~1100mi(1760km) long and with most people going NOBO or SOBO in January/February, finishing the hike lines you up to do another long trail in the USA later in the year.
 The trail is supposed to be flat, with easy resupplies, no need for hitch-hiking and it has a great amount of bio-diversity.
 Oh did I mention it's also just plain hotter than most parts of the world during January.

 With much deliberation I booked a ticket to Fort Lauderdale.
 Watching the news I saw the cases of COVID in Florida state begin to bulge and I was worried that this decision was the wrong one.
-I convinced myself that I'd be hiking, mostly alone, away from population centers and so I'd little to fear.
+I convinced myself that I'd be hiking, mostly alone, away from population centers and so I'd have little to fear.

 As a Canadian I have no visa hoops that I have to jump through to enter the USA which is great.
 Without much fuss they grant a six months stay upon entry which is more than enough for the one to two months of hiking required for the FT.

 As for getting to the trail head, there are a few options.
-From Miami you can get an Uber/Lyft for something like $60USD.
+From Miami you can get an Uber/Lyft for something like 60USD.
 The other option is joining the handful of facebook groups that pop up each year for the FT where many locals(aka trail angels) are willing to shuttle a hiker or group of hikers to the southern terminus which is roughly 30mi(48km) west of Miami.

 My plan is to go NOBO(NOrth BOund) along the trail using the maps I purchased on Far Out(formerly known as Gut Hooks).
 These maps include up to date information concerning water, campsites and closures or detours along the trail.